foerstner-lab/Bits_and_pieces_for_the_carpentries_workshops/python/publish_pypi_package.md

-# Alpha-version of *Publishing a Package with PyPi
+# Alpha-version for *Publishing a Package with PyPi*

 https://python-packaging.readthedocs.io/en/latest/minimal.html